marielme/blenderfarm/README.md

 1. Open Blender on the computer that will act as the render server
 2. Go to the "Render Properties" tab
-3. Find the "Render Server (In-Memory)" panel
+3. Find the "MicroFram: Server" panel
 4. Click "Start Server" to begin listening for clients
 5. Configure job settings:
    - Set "Frames Per Chunk" (how many frames to assign to a client at once)